-During a device reset, the APLL is configured by loading the appropriate control register fields from the internal One-Time Programmable memory or an external serial EEPROM, whichever is enabled and has valid contents.
-After the reset sequence has completed, the APLL can be re-configured manually over the serial port at any time.
+During a device reset, the System APLL is configured by loading the appropriate control register fields from the internal One-Time Programmable memory or an external serial EEPROM, whichever is enabled and has valid contents.
+After the reset sequence has completed, the System APLL can be re-configured manually over the serial port at any time.

 The System APLL is considered locked when the Loop Filter control voltage is within specified limits for the configuration selected.
-The 8A34043 automatically calculates these limits based on other parameters specified in the device configuration.
+The 8A34004 automatically calculates these limits based on other parameters specified in the device configuration.
 Specific user input to set locking limits is not required.
 A System APLL Loss-Of-Lock alarm is generated internally.
 This can be read from internal status registers and/or used to drive a GPIO status signal as described in GPIO Modes.
+See the STATUS.SYS APLL STATUS bit field.